Director of the Baltimore Museum of Art resigning to take post in San Francisco

 Are candidates of color on his list?
 Should the BMA’s next director be Black?

-“The short answer,” Bedford said, “is emphatically ‘yes.’ ”
+“The short answer,” Bedford said, “is emphatically yes.”